OPT4SMART/ros2-vicon-receiver/README.md

 ### Building the package

-:warning: Do not forget to source the ROS 2 workspace: `source /opt/ros/dashing/setup.bash`
+:warning: Do not forget to source the ROS 2 workspace!
+For example, if you are using Dashing you should run `source /opt/ros/dashing/setup.bash`

-Enter the project folder and build the executable
+Enter the project folder (e.g., vicon_ws) and build the executable
 ```
-$ cd vicon_receiver
+$ cd vicon_ws
 $ colcon build --symlink-install
 ```